shrik450/understanding-computation/chapter_2/highlights.md

 In each step of the process, we take an expression, consider if we can reduce it to a simpler form, and then proceed by taking one step towards that more primitive form.

+## Expressions vs Statements

+Expressions -> Evaluate to a irreducible value.
+Statement -> Evaluate to nothing, but change the environment.

+## Assigns to variables or names?

+In the text, the left hand side of an assignment is a name.
+But should it more appropriately be a variable?

+## While and Reduction

+Earlier, I said small step semantics operates by reducing expressions into simpler expressions.
+This isn't true in the case of a while statement, which get reduced to a statement that includes itself.
+So, to be more accurate, small step semantics operates by minimally reducing a statement.